AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-U585I-IOT02A-BG96.md

     ``Press any key in 3 seconds to enter config menu...``

-3. Press any key and in the configuration menu, change the default credentials to your data by following the instructions presented in the program and save it.
+3. Press any key, and in the configuration menu, change the default credentials to your data by following the instructions presented in the program, then save it.

     !!! tip
-        LwM2M Server URI, endpoint name and other informations you can be found in the **configuration** tab.
+        LwM2M Server URI, endpoint name and other information you can be found in the **configuration** tab.

     ![Client configuration](images/config_menu1.png "Client configuration"){:style="float: left;margin-right: 1177px;margin-top: 17px;margin-bottom: 17px;"}

     !!! important
         APN (Access Point Name) is the name of a gateway between a GSM, GPRS, 3G and 4G mobile network and another computer network.
-If you use built-in eSIM card truphone then change APN to **iot.truphone.com**.
+If you use a built-in truphone eSIM card, change the APN to **iot.truphone.com**.

     !!!
 Note
-        If you use external eSIM card you have to check APN used by SIM card's provider.
+        If you use an external eSIM card, you need to verify the APN used by your SIM card provider.

-4. After changing credentials go to Coiote DM and refresh data:
+4. Go to Coiote DM to check if your device connected.
+Click **Next**, then **Go to Summary**, then **Finish**.
+You will see your Device Center view:

     ![Registered device](images/registered_device.png "Registered device")